 Making History

 With the return of Doctor Who proving to be a massive success, the BBC elected to commission not just a second season, but also -- for the first time in the programme's history -- a Christmas special, which would serve to introduce the Tenth Doctor to his audience.
-Subsequently, it was decided to presage The Christmas Invasion with a mini-episode to air during the 2005 Child In Need telethon.
-(This was the second time that new Doctor Who material had aired during the charity appeal, the first being Dimensions In Time in 1993.)
+It was subsequently decided to preface The Christmas Invasion with a mini-episode to air during the 2005 Children In Need charity appeal.

 The Stories